InstantBuddha/laravel-in-docker-new/README.md

 **The templates are different for HTML and for plain text!**

 ## Solving the bind mount permission issue

+### Changing permissions after the problem has arisen

 If files are created by a container, they require sudo to be changed, unless we set the permissions: